TheBlasfem/pomodoro-rspec/README.md

 pomodoro-rspec
 ==============

-A quick start to unit testint with rspec in an application with the functional logic of technique Pomodoro
+A quick start to unit testing with rspec in an application with the functional logic of technique Pomodoro